kissgyorgy/my-stars/README.md

 ## Rust

+- [getgrit/gritql](https://github.com/getgrit/gritql) - GritQL is a query language for searching, linting, and modifying code.
 - [notify-rs/notify](https://github.com/notify-rs/notify) - 🔭 Cross-platform filesystem notification library for Rust.
 - [astral-sh/uv](https://github.com/astral-sh/uv) - An extremely fast Python package installer and resolver, written in Rust.
 - [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) - Git Query language is a SQL like language to perform queries on .git files with supports of most of SQL features such as grouping, ordering and aggregations functions